Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

     - **Review+Create**
 - Once a storage account is created, you can access it under resources and locating it by its name and it will have options of Containers, file shares, tables and queues - each consistent with the 4 basic types of features

+**Services inside the storage account**

-- Working with **Blob Service** - This service gives the ability to upload objects- you can access this service by ***clicking the containers inside the storage account***
+- **Blob Service** : This service gives the ability to upload objects- you can access this service by ***clicking the containers inside the storage account***

-    - Create a container
+    - Create a container (typicaly this is how its done for a blob service)
     - Assign a name such as 'data' and select public level access as private(no anonymous access)- the latter is an additional security feature
     - Once you click a container named 'data', then you can upload an object to it such as a file which can be an image file or a text based file
     - You can also modify the file by clicking edit while inside the container